polysyllabic/chaos/README.md

 that specify alterations to a particular command will continue to operate regardless of what control that command is currently mapped to.

+The switch to a configuration-file initialization for modifiers means that it is easy to create many types of new modifiers with only a few settings.
+Some examples of new modifiers included in the new TLOU2 configuration file include the following:

+- Sir Robin: Forced backwards running
+- No Aim Movement: Cannot move while aiming
+- No Aiming Camera: Cannot move the camera while aiming
+- Snapshot: You have 1 second to aim before it's canceled
+- Sniper Speed: Wait 5 seconds between each shot
+- Criss-Cross Joysticks: Vertical and horizontal axes of both joysticks are swapped
+- Controller Drift: Add controller drift to the left joystick

 Streamers can now choose to allow chat to acquire "redemption" credits that entitle the person with that credit to apply a modifier of their choosing.
 The modifier is applied outside of the normal voting and occurs immediately (or after a cooldown period that can be configured).
 This allows